NHSDigital/ra-sandbox/input/pagecontent/retrieve-ra-record.md

 #### Workflow
 <p>
 A patient presents to be examined by a practitioner.
-The Practioner perofrms an examination and retrieve Patient's RA Record.
+The practitioner perofrms an examination and retrieve Patient's RA Record.

 </p>